 The DNR: Department of Natural Resources

-The DNR is the division of government which is responsible for conservation, management, and use of Michigan’s public and private natural resources.
+The DNR is the division of government that is responsible for the conservation, management, and use of Michigan’s public and private natural resources.
 The DNR is composed of seven people appointed by the governor, and this panel institutes rules and regulations governing the safe and conservation-oriented use of state parks (SP’s) and state recreational areas (SRA’s).
 The rules they propose must be approved by the Michigan Senate, after which they become law.

 The difference between state parks and state recreation areas

-For some animals, a license is required to harvest and for others a license is not needed.
+For some animals, a license is required to harvest and for others, a license is not needed.
 Necessary licenses can be researched online at www.michigan.gov/dnr.